-We are a biotechnology company working to develop and deliver life-changing drug therapies for patients with serious and life-threatening medical conditions.
+We are a biotechnology company that develops and delivers life-changing drug therapies for patients with serious and life-threatening medical conditions.
 We are engaged in the discovery, development and commercialization of therapeutic products aimed at treating patients with a wide array of severe disease states, including hematologic diseases, cancer, and autoimmune disorders.